corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 # Confidential identity cross-provider key rotation

-Confidential identity (CI) cross-provider key rotation lets a node move its **confidential identity keys** from one key provider to another, for example between a file-based keystore and a hardware security module (HSM) in either direction, or between two HSMs, without losing the ability to sign for the states those keys already own.
+Confidential identity (CI) cross-provider key rotation lets a node move its **confidential identity keys** from one key provider to another.
+For example, between a file-based keystore and a hardware security module (HSM) in either direction, or between two HSMs, without losing the ability to sign for the states those keys already own.
 It is available in Corda Enterprise 4.15 and later.

 The tool rotates the confidential identity keys a node generates for its transactions.
 These keys are held wrapped under a master key in a crypto service or HSM (see [Using an HSM with confidential identities]({{< relref "../../node/operating/confidential-identities-hsm.md#wrapped-mode" >}})).
 To move a node's **legal identity** key instead, use [Cross-provider key rotation]({{< relref "cross-provider-key-rotation.md" >}}).